-- Overall, NCPs ranked Chapters I and II high in terms of continued relevance (8.2 out of 1036 and 8.6 out of 1037 respectively).
-However when asked about overall suitability of certain themes of relevance to Chapters I and II, ratings are slightly lower in particular for: scope of enterprises (7.1 out of 10), digitalisation (6.7 out of 10), animal welfare (5.4 out of 10), integrity/ lobbying (7.0 out of 10), and corporate governance (7.5 out of 10). - 57.
-NCPs highlighted the following strengths: the non-binding nature of the MNE Guidelines and the emphasis that domestic legal frameworks should be complied with as a matter of priority; flexible interpretation of which type of enterprises the MNE Guidelines apply to; the overall expectations that businesses contribute to sustainable development, respect human rights and avoid and address adverse impacts.
-The importance and relevance of due diligence expectations across business relationships was particularly stressed by NCPs. - 58.
+Overall, NCPs ranked Chapters I and II high in terms of continued relevance (8.2 out of 10 and 8.7 out of 10 respectively).
+However when asked about overall suitability of certain themes of relevance to Chapters I and II, ratings are slightly lower in particular for: scope of enterprises (7.2 out of 10), digitalisation (6.7 out of 10), animal welfare (5.4 out of 10), integrity/ lobbying (7.1 out of 10), and corporate governance (7.7 out of 10).

+NCPs highlighted the following strengths: the non-binding nature of the MNE Guidelines and the emphasis on compliance with domestic legal frameworks; flexible interpretation of which type of enterprises the MNE Guidelines apply to; the overall expectations that businesses contribute to sustainable development, respect human rights and avoid and address adverse impacts.
+The importance and relevance of due diligence expectations across business relationships was particularly stressed by NCPs.

 NCPs highlighted the following challenges: several NCPs suggested that while the broad definition of "Multinational Enterprises" in the MNE Guidelines enables flexibility for different national contexts, it could be clarified or redefined to better support a level playing field.
 Others noted it should remain broad to allow for evolving interpretations.
 Some NCPs also noted that it would be useful to explain how the MNE Guidelines relate to other international standards and instruments.
 Delegates and NCPs noted that the Chapter would benefit from incorporating the due diligence guidance developed since the last update of the MNE Guidelines.
 NCPs also noted that additional due diligence guidance on specific topics and risk areas such as deforestation and living wage would be welcome.
 Additionally, NCPs raised the following points: the need for broader protections for whistle blowers/human rights defenders; further guidance on SMEs; internet governance; the lack of any reference to or recommendations on animal welfare; and positive responsibilities for climate and gender issues.
 NCPs have also called for additional clarity on responsibility across complex corporate structures, specifically with respect to headquarters, subsidiaries, franchise companies and holding companies.
 NCPs noted a lack of specificity on issues such as lobbying, conflict of interest and the definition of improper political engagement.
 Finally, NCPs noted that stronger and explicit anchoring with the Sustainable Development Goals (SDGs), could improve policy coherence and clarity of the MNE Guidelines recommendations on sustainable development.